ecotaxa/ecotaxar/README.md

 ## Installation

-Not (yet?) on CRAN, so to install:
+The package is not (yet?) on CRAN, so to install:

 ```
 remotes::install_github("ecotaxa/ecotaxar")